 7. Apply vitamin K cream.
 Although studies haven't looked at the use of topical vitamin K for dark circles under the eyes, preliminary studies have found that vitamin K may help with bruising.

 8. Vitamin C helps to strengthen blood vessel walls.
-Quiz: Are you getting enough vitamin C?
+More about the health benefits of vitamin C.

 9. The dietary supplements grape seed extract and pycnogenol contain antioxidant pigments that may help to strengthen blood vessels.
 They should be used under medical supervision by people on "blood-thinning" drugs such as Coumadin (warfarin) and aspirin.